-Regular Attendance - Students are expected to attend school and all classes regularly.

-Punctuality - Students are expected to be on time for school and classes.

-Work Habits - Students are expected to be prepared for, and to participate in, each class to meet performance standards, to have the necessary class materials, to complete class work and homework accurately and on time, and to prepare for quizzes, tests, and examinations.

-Respect for Self and Others - Students are expected to be honest, behave with dignity, and treat others with respect and courtesy.
+- Regular Attendance - Students are expected to attend school and all classes regularly. - Punctuality - O Students are expected to be on time for school (no later than 7:50 am), and all classes throughout the day. - Work Habits - Students are expected to be prepared for, and to participate in, each class to meet performance standards, to have the necessary class materials, to complete class work and homework accurately and on time, and to prepare for quizzes, tests, and examinations. - Respect for Self and Others - Students are expected to be honest, behave with dignity, and treat others with respect and courtesy.
 The behavior of the individual should not interfere with the rights of others.
 This includes the use of inappropriate language, actions, and attire.
 Students are expected not to harass others verbally and/or physically.
 Students are expected to come to school free from the influence of tobacco products, alcohol, or drugs.
-Students are expected not to use or possess such substances.

-Respect for Authority - Students are expected to comply with all school rules and to obey all laws.
-Students are expected to respond respectfully to all adults while under the school's jurisdiction and while participating in school-sponsored activities.

-Respect for Property - Students are expected to treat all property belonging to the school with care.
+Students are expected not to use or possess such substances. - Respect for Authority - Students are expected to comply with all school rules and to obey all laws.
+Students are expected to respond respectfully to all adults while under the school's jurisdiction and while participating in school-sponsored activities. - Respect for Property - Students are expected to treat all property belonging to the school with care and respect.